Submit your Undergraduate Deposit

 About our guest

 Robbie Gamble ’17 holds an MFA in Poetry from Lesley.
-He is the author of A Can of Pinto Beans, from Lily Poetry Review Press (2022).
+He is the author of A Can of Pinto Beans(link is external), from Lily Poetry Review Press (2022).
 His poems and essays have appeared in the Atlanta Review, Pangyrus, Poet Lore, RHINO, Rust + Moth, Spillway, Tahoma Literary Review, and The Sun, among other journalsRecipient of the Carve Poetry prize, and a Peter Taylor Fellowship at the Kenyon Summer Writers Workshop, he serves as poetry editor for Solstice: A Magazine of Diverse Voices.
 Robbie worked for 20 years as a nurse practitioner with Boston Health Care for the Homeless Program, and he now divides his time between Boston and Vermont.

 Check out last year's poems:

-Find all of our episodes, show notes, and transcripts on our podcast page or just go ahead and follow us on Apple Podcasts, Stitcher, Google Play Spotify or your podcast player of choice.
+Find all of our episodes, show notes, and transcripts on our podcast page or just go ahead and follow us on Apple Podcasts(link is external), Stitcher(link is external), Google Play(link is external) Spotify(link is external) or your podcast player of choice.